Seanl80/Dans-Doughnuts/README.md

    - I had put in `required` but as my form was not active and the button was wrapped in an `<a>` anchor tag it was going straight through.
    - The solution was the `<form action="">` which in hindsight should of been the way I did it in the first place.
+4. The contrast between text and background was highlighted on lighthouse report so I adjusted slightly to keep my design while allowing sufficient contrast.

 ## Deployment